Please ensure JavaScript is enabled for purposes of website accessibility Phases of Thyroid Eye Disease

 Learn what is happening to your eyes with TED

-Thyroid Eye Disease (TED) and Graves' disease are both autoimmune disorders.
-While TED often develops in people who have Graves' disease, they are different conditions.
-That's why they require different doctors and different treatments.
+Thyroid Eye Disease (TED) and Graves’ disease are both autoimmune disorders.
+While TED often develops in people who have Graves’ disease, they are different conditions.
+That’s why they require different treatments.

-Graves' disease affects the thyroid.
+Graves’ disease affects the thyroid.
 TED affects the muscle and fat behind the eyes.
-Both diseases affect the eye, but in different ways.
-Watch the video below to learn more about the differences between TED and Graves' disease, and TED risk factors.
+Watch the video below to learn more about the differences between TED and Graves’ disease, and TED risk factors.

 Announcer: Thyroid Eye Disease (or TED) is a rare disease affecting the eyes.
 TED is also referred to as Graves’ Eye Disease.
 TED can develop in patients with Graves’ disease.
 Although they are both autoimmune conditions, TED and Graves’ disease are different conditions as they affect different parts of the body.